sdc-china/IDA-doc/_posts/2018-01-15-installation-preparation.md

 **Optional installation**

 * SMTP Server
-* IBM ODM Server 8.5 Above
+* IBM ODM Server 8.5 above

 ### Setup Installation Package
 Extract the Keter Installation archive file to your temporary folder.
 After extraction, the installation package should have below structure: